 6.25.1 Applicability to language

 C has several instances of operators which are similar in structure, but vastly different in meaning, for example confusing the comparison operator “==” with assignment “=”.
-Using an expression that is syntactically correct, but which may just be a null statement can lead to unexpected results.
+Using an expression that is syntactically correct, but which is a null statement, can lead to unexpected results.
 Consider:

 int x, y;